 - Show your membership card every time you get a prescription filled.
 This helps us make sure we know about the prescriptions you are filling and what you are paying. - Make sure we have the information we need.
 There are times you may pay for the entire cost of a prescription drug.
 In these cases, we will not automatically get the information we need to keep track of your out-of-pocket costs.
 To help us keep track of your out-of-pocket costs, give us copies of your receipts.
-Here are examples of when you should give us copies of your drug receipts: - When you purchase a covered drug at a network pharmacy at a special price or using a discount card that is not part of our plan's benefit - When you made a copayment for drugs that are provided under a drug manufacturer patient assistance program - Any time you have purchased covered drugs at out-of-network pharmacies or other times you have paid the full price for a covered drug under special circumstances

-If you are billed for a covered drug, you can ask our plan to pay our share of the cost.
-For instructions on how to do this, go to Chapter 7, Section 2.

-- Send us information about the payments others have made for you.
+Here are examples of when you should give us copies of your drug receipts: - When you purchase a covered drug at a network pharmacy at a special price or using a discount card that is not part of our plan's benefit - When you made a copayment for drugs that are provided under a drug manufacturer patient assistance program - Any time you have purchased covered drugs at out-of-network pharmacies or other times you have paid the full price for a covered drug under special circumstances - o If you are billed for a covered drug, you can ask our plan to pay our share of the cost.
+For instructions on how to do this, go to Chapter 7, Section 2. - Send us information about the payments others have made for you.
 Payments made by certain other individuals and organizations also count toward your out-of-pocket costs.
-For example, payments made by an AIDS drug assistance program (ADAP), the Indian Health Service, and most charities count toward your out-of-pocket costs.
+For example, payments made by a State Pharmaceutical Assistance Program, an AIDS drug assistance program (ADAP), the Indian Health Service, and most charities count toward your out-of-pocket costs.
 Keep a record of these payments and send them to us so we can track your costs. - Check the written report we send you.
 When you receive the Part D EOB, look it over to be sure the information is complete and correct.
-If you think something is missing or you have any questions, please call us at Customer Service at 833.939.0983.
+If you think something is missing or you have any questions, please call us at Customer Service.
 Be sure to keep these reports.

-SECTION 4 During the Deductible Stage, you pay the full cost of your tiers 2-5 drugs
+SECTION 4 During the Deductible Stage, you pay the full cost of your drugs

-Most of our members get "Extra Help" with their prescription drug costs, so the Deductible Stage does not apply to many of them.
-If you receive "Extra Help," your deductible amount depends on the level of "Extra Help" you receive - you will either:
+Because most of our members get "Extra Help" with their prescription drug costs, the Deductible Stage does not apply to most members.
+If you receive "Extra Help," this payment stage does not apply to you.